RaviTambade/SDM/UserStory.md

 6) When the banner has not been configured (correctly) for a specific user segment, then do not display the banner for those users.

-### Improvement Stories
+### 4.Improvement Stories
 There are often situations where we need to make a small improvement over a story that has already been built.
 Here is an example.
 Let’s say we had a site where all the error messages on the registration page were in ‘black’ color.
 After getting some real customer feedback, it was understood that the error messages need to be in ‘red’ color for them to be noticed.
 So we would have a story that goes as follows.

-“As a customer trying to register for an account, I need to be informed clearly if I am making any errors, so that I can fix them quickly.”
+<p> <b>As a customer trying to register for an account, I need to be informed clearly if I am making any errors, so that I can fix them quickly. </b></p>

-Now there is no point in writing a detailed acceptance criteria covering all error scenarios.
-This must have already been covered in the story/stories that were built.
-So, simple acceptance criteria is all that is needed in this case.

-#### Acceptance criteria:
+Acceptance criteria:
 Change the font color of all error messages in registration page to ‘red’ for all error scenarios.
-Refer to story <provide link> for the list of error scenarios.

-### Integration Stories
+### 5.Integration Stories
 When building a product backlog, there will be a need to write stories that result in a technical integration work.
 For example, between eCommerce store and OMS (Order Management System), or between eCommerce Store and a Payment Gateway.
 Figuring out the technical details of the integration is outside the purview of the story definition.
 However, the story needs to define sufficient scenarios to drive the downstream technical analysis.

 <img src="/images/UserStories/5_IntegrationDriven.webp" />

-Example 1) Credit card authorization: “As a customer about to make a purchase, I need to be able to submit my credit card details and get authorization so that I can complete my checkout.”
+<#### Credit card authorization:
+<p> <b>As a customer about to make a purchase, I need to be able to submit my credit card details and get authorization so that I can complete my checkout.</b></p>

-#### Acceptance criteria:
+Acceptance criteria:
 * Scenario 1: Successful authorization
-When the user enters the credit-card-number, year-and-month-of-expiry and cvv and selects “sign-in” CTA and authorization is successful

-Then display “payment confirmation” message and persist authorization token for future reference (i.e, for sending for settlement)
+When the user enters the credit-card-number, year-and-month-of-expiry and cvv and selects “sign-in” CTA and authorization is successful, then display “payment confirmation” message and persist authorization token for future reference (i.e, for sending for settlement)
 * Scenario 2: Unsuccessful authorization - Incorrect card details
-When the user enters incorrect credit-card-number or year-and-month-of-expiry or cvv and selects “sign-in” CTA and authorization fails

-Then display “payment failed” error-message and reset the payment fields
+When the user enters incorrect credit-card-number or year-and-month-of-expiry or cvv and selects “sign-in” CTA and authorization fails, then display “payment failed” error-message and reset the payment fields
 * Scenario 3: Unsuccessful authorization - Insufficient balance
-When the user enters the correct credit-card-number, year-and-month-of-expiry, cvv of a card with insufficient balance and selects “sign-in” CTA and authorization fails

-Then display “payment failed” error-message and reset the payment fields
+When the user enters the correct credit-card-number, year-and-month-of-expiry, cvv of a card with insufficient balance and selects “sign-in” CTA and authorization fails, then display “payment failed” error-message and reset the payment fields
 * Scenario 4: Unsuccessful authorization - Fraud
-When the user enters the credit-card-number, year-and-month-of-expiry, cvv and selects “sign-in” CTA and authorization fails due to suspected fraud

-Then display “error page” and keep the order on hold for ‘suspected fraud’
+When the user enters the credit-card-number, year-and-month-of-expiry, cvv and selects “sign-in” CTA and authorization fails due to suspected fraud, then display “error page” and keep the order on hold for ‘suspected fraud’

-* Scenario 5: Payment gateway connectivity problem When the user enters the credit-card-number, year-and-month-of-expiry, cvv and selects “sign-in” CTA and connection to payment gateway fails

-Then display “call customer service” message and reset the payment fields
+* Scenario 5: Payment gateway connectivity problem When the user enters the credit-card-number, year-and-month-of-expiry, cvv and selects “sign-in” CTA and connection to payment gateway fails, then display “call customer service” message and reset the payment fields

-Example 2) Order submission for fulfillment: “As a customer who made a purchase, I need to get my order fulfilled correctly in a timely manner so that I don’t have to follow-up via customer service.”
+#### Order submission for fulfillment:
+<p><b>“As a customer who made a purchase, I need to get my order fulfilled correctly in a timely manner so that I don’t have to follow-up via customer service.</b></p>

-#### Acceptance criteria:
+Acceptance criteria:
-1) Send order details to the fulfillment system within 30 minutes of customer completing the checkout process
+1) Send order details to the fulfillment system within 30 minutes of customer completing the checkout process.
 2) Send all required data so that picking, packing, settlement and shipping can happen for all order scenarios.
 Consider the following order scenarios:
 * Order placed by a guest user
 * Order placed by a registered user
 * Order placed by a registered user with a loyalty account